 [Schedule 6B, previously Schedule 6A, inserted by s.
-2 of the Constitution Eighth Amendment Act of 2002 and renumbered by s.
-6 of the Constitution Tenth Amendment Act of 2003.]
+2 of the Constitution Eighth Amendment Act of 2002, amended by s.
+5 of the Constitution Tenth Amendment Act of 2003, renumbered by s.
+6 of the Constitution Tenth Amendment Act of 2003 and repealed by s.
+5 of the Constitution Fifteenth Amendment Act of 2008.]